Force over Distance: Chapter 28

 “Meaning?”
 Young kept his tone neutral.

 “Meaning he’s arguing that whatever connection Rush has made with the ship represents real progress.
 That you and Rush are a bad match.
-He’s arguing that Rush needs more support.”
+He’s arguing Rush needs more support.”

 “Telford’s track record on scientific missions is better than the official version of his resume might indicate.
 He’s popular with the science guys.
 He’s gotten in with them.”